Shankar-hacker/master_git/readme.md

-## Hello git!
+## Hola git!

--Im adding this from 'feature-branch'
+-Im adding this from dev-jsm